treywelsh/roca/README.md

 I tried a bunch of various XML crates (`quick-xml`, `xmltree`, [serde-xml-rs](https://github.com/tafia/quick-xml/issues/526#issuecomment-1434576848), `sxd-XXX`, `xml-doc`) to work with the partially dynamic XML.
 I didn't benchmark them, I only tried them to see how handy they are for my use case.

-At the end I chose `sxd-path` and `sxd-document` crates I wasn't able to edit XML retrieved from OpenNebula and the code was more complex than with `xml-doc`, so I finally chose `xml-doc`.
+Temporarily I chose `sxd-path` and `sxd-document` crates, however I wasn't able to edit XML retrieved from OpenNebula and the code was more complex than with `xml-doc`, so I finally chose `xml-doc`.

 `xml-doc` is not maintained anymore but it appears to me that's a good fit for `roca` so I may want to provide bug fixes if needed.
 If it's a problem `xmltree` may be the nearest it's behavior.